4 Ways to Stay Ahead of LTL Shipping Issues

 Here is a quick rhetorical question – what is the source of most LTL shipping problems?
-If you stop to think about it, most LTL issues tend to be caused by working with inexperienced or unprofessional carriers – right?
-Whether it’s a delayed or missed delivery, receiving mysterious charges on your freight invoice, or unprofessional customer service, poor-quality carriers can cause significant headaches.
+If you stop to think about it, most LTL shipping issues tend to be caused by working with inexperienced or unprofessional carriers – right?
+Whether it’s a delayed or missed delivery, hidden charges, or unprofessional customer service, poor-quality carriers can cause significant headaches.
 In some cases, this can result in the loss of customers.

-- Their Flexibility: If you work with carriers who offer flexible pick-up and delivery times, and flexible shipping rates – you’ll experience fewer problems.
+- Their Flexibility: If you work with carriers who offer flexible pick-up and delivery times, you’ll experience fewer problems.

 - Customer Service: When you have a problem with an LTL shipment, working with a carrier that can resolve issues, are exceptional communicators, and operate with superior customer service standards – you’ll avoid several common LTL issues.

 - Performance and On-Time Delivery: For those who ship products to customers via LTL shipping, the carrier’s performance and on-time delivery can make all of the difference.

 For those unaware, transportation management systems (TMS) are the software that manages communication between an order management system, warehouse/distribution center, and carriers for shipment.
 It was initially developed to consolidate LTL freight shipments in one, easy-to-access platform.
 As technology has improved, TMS solutions have expanded to offering advanced shipping programs, load optimization, route planning and optimization, freight audit and payment, and improved communication.